Why Traders Are Leaving Thinkorswim in 2026

 Sterling is bundled through several pro brokers including Cobra Trading and SpeedTrader.
 Pricing is around $185/month including the platform plus data feeds, with volume waivers available.
 The platform is Windows-only and has a steep learning curve.
 Charting is functional but secondary to execution; most Sterling users pair it with a separate analysis platform.

 Sterling has no AI features and no built-in screener depth.
 For thinkorswim users who want a pro execution workstation with the routing depth thinkorswim offered, Sterling is one of the most direct matches.
-Pair with ChartingLens for the AI analysis layer that Sterling doesn't ship.

 3. TC2000 — Best for Screener Power Users